SAEONData/seacrifog/README.md

 ## Deploying Client to production
 1. The application reads a `.env` located at `client/.env` during the Webpack build process.
 So to configure the client, as part of the deployment process (and prior to the build step) create such a file and populate it with production-sensible values (refer to notes below on "Client configuration")
-2. Generate the build: `npm --prefix client/ run dist`
+2. Generate the build: `npm run dist` (from the root of the client package)
 3. This will create a folder `client/dist` containing the client resources, with a typical `index.html` entry point.
 Serve via preferred HTTP server (Apache, Nginx, Node.js, etc.)

 #### Some helpful Notes